ComputationalIntelligenceGroup/MultiMap-documentation/pages/ImageJExtension.md

 #### Using the extension

-Some ImageJ task have problems with files names or folder names with spaces.
+**Attention** Some ImageJ task have problems with files names or folder names with spaces.
 In order to avoid errors using ImageJExtension is better to use folder and filenames without spaces.

 ##### Launch ImageJ